cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 ### Glossary
 Cyber contains a hell of a lot of lingvo.
 I will try to collect all of it in one space to refer to as a dictionary of the cyber subculture and everything that has to do with cyber:

-- 42:
-- Account:
-- AI:
+- 42: A philosophical reference to the meaning of life from the Hitchikers guide to the galaxy
+- Account: Referring to a users address from where he links something or from which a validator node is launched
+- AI: Artificial Intelligence.
+Cybers ability to predict subjective relevance works just like a human mind would, hence, making it smart
-- Alias:
+- Alias: The nick of the node of a validator
-- Algortihm:
+- Algorithm: Could refer to either cyber itself or to the consensus used by cyber
-- Aliens:
+- Aliens: Users of a specific blockchain, Urbit for example
-- Allocation:
+- Allocation: The number of tokens destined to certain groups
-- API:
+- API: Application programming interface.
+A set of so-called endpoints used by programmers to communicate with a certain application.
+I.E. an API for the total supply can be used by a website to constantly be able to deliver the answer to the users
-- Aragon:
+- Aragon: An ETH based project, concentrated on governance and DAOs
-- ATOM:
-- App:
-- Bandwidth:
-- Balance:
-- Blockcahin:
-- Brain:
-- Bond / Bonding:
-- Build:
-- CLI:
-- Chaingear:
-- Chain ID:
+- ATOM: The main token of the Cosmos blockchain, used for governance and securing the network
+- App: A short word for application.
+For example the auction app
+- Bandwidth: The amount of something needed to pass something.
+I.E. I need 5 people to move 10 stones from room A to be.
+In cyber bandwidth is the main spam protection mechanism.
+All transactions require bandwidth
+- Balance: The amount of CYB or THC tokens on your account
+- Blockchain: A distributed database with a consensus about the current state and time
+- Brain: The part of cyber.page which shows important information, like statistics
+- Bond / Bonding: To bond, your tokens means to keep them with a validator so that they are frozen and are eligible to receive a reward
+- Build: A version or an iteration from several components.
+Usually refers to testing software- CLI:
+- Chaingear: An app that can create blockchain databases.
+For example, it can create custom domain names
+- Chain ID: The current name of the blockchain.
+I.E. euler-6 or cyber-3 (the number is referring to the latest release
 - CHANGELOG:
-- CID:
+- CID: Content Identificator.
+A hash that represents content
-- Citizen Cosmos:
+- Citizen Cosmos: The name of the podcast about cosmos ecosystem by cyber
-- Client:
-- Commision:
-- Communtiy:
+- Client: Referring to the software a user is using.
+What client are you using?
+I'm using the front end application
+- Commission: The amount validators charge for keeping delegators tokens, out of which, delegators get rewards
+- Community: The people that are gathered around cyber
-- Computation:
+- Computation: The ability of a computer to count
-- Community Pool:
-- Config:
+- Community Pool: The pot of tokens that is gathered for different purposes and spends, like open source development, events, working groups, etc
+- Config: Short for configuration.
+Usually referring to a file.
+I.E. the config of the node
-- Confirmation:
+- Confirmation: The approval of a transaction
-- Content:
+- Content: Anything cyberlinked into cyber
-- Consesnsus:
+- Consensus: Agreement on something.
+The agreement of validators on the state of cybers chain
-- Consensus Computer:
+- Consensus Computer: A validator node or a computer that is used specifically to achieve consensus
-- Contributors:
+- Contributors: People who contribute to cyber
-- Cosmos:
-- Cosmonoauts:
-- Crawler:
+- Cosmos: A protocol and a blockchain project meant to become the internet of blockchains. cyber is build with cosmos-SDK
+- Cosmonauts: Users of Cosmos.
+Can be users of any cool blockchain
+- Crawler: A program or a bot that crawls the web for info.
+In cyber, a program to deliver web2 content to cyber
 - CUDA:
-- cyb:
+- cyb: The name of cyber web3 browser
-- CYB:
+- CYB: The name of the mainnet token
-- cyber:
-- Cyber:
+- cyber: Referring to either the project itself or used as a verb, to find something smart
+- Cyber: Referring to either the project itself or used as a verb, to find something smart
-- cyber Admin:
+- cyber Admin: A Telegram bot used in the fuckgoogle channel
-- cyber Node:
+- cyber Node: Nodes held by the congress DAO
-- cyber.page:
-- cyber~Auction:
+- cyber.page: The gateway application for cyber which showcases the ability of the protocol
+- cyber~Auction: The auction is part of the distribution games of cyber in which users donate to cyber~Foundtion during a very long auction
-- cyber~Congress:
+- cyber~Congress: The DAO that is launching cyber
-- cyber~Ecossytem:
+- cyber~Ecosytem: Referring to the part of cyber that is working with the community
-- cyber~Foundation:
+- cyber~Foundation: The DAO that will govern cyber
-- cyber~FundClassic:
+- cyber~FundClassic: The investment fund that will look for projects wanting to build on cyber and help them
-- cyber~Metagalaxy:
+- cyber~Metagalaxy: The name of all the parts of cyber together
-- cyber~Rank:
+- cyber~Rank: The ranking mechanism of cyber
-- cyb~Snap
-- cyb~Virus:
+- cyb~Snap The metamask based extension that can be used to link, like a wallet, etc
+- cyb~Virus: An outdated extension that was used to download pages into IPFS and create links
-- cyber~Wednsday:
+- cyber~Wednsday: The name of cybers dev logs
-- cyberd:
+- cyberd: The name of cybers main repository.
+The protocol engine itself
 - cyberindex:
-- cyberlink:
+- cyberlink: Hyperlink v.
+2.0.
+A link between two CIDs enriched semantically
-- cybernomics:
+- cybernomics: New age economics with blockchain and other decentralized instruments
 - cyber WASM:
-- DAO:
+- DAO: A decentralized autonomous organisation governed by shareholders via governance
-- Decentralzaition:
+- Decentralization: A process which is the opposite of centralization.
+Lacking a central point of authority
-- Daemon:
+- Daemon: A program's engine
-- Delegation:
+- Delegation: Giving your tokens to someone in a safe way where they cant be used by the person you gave them to, but can be used on your behalf
-- Delegator:
+- Delegator: A person who delegates tokens.
+Usually to a validator
-- Dev Envirinment:
+- Dev Environment: An environment in which a developer works.
+For example, a specific program that is used to write certain code
-- Dev Log:
+- Dev Log: Cybers bi-weekly Congress report
-- Discipline:
-- Distribution:
-- Distribution Games:
-- DNS:
-- Donations:
+- Discipline: A type of game in the Game of Links.
+I.E. amount of links submitted (in sports referring to a sport discipline, i.e. running)
+- Distribution: The process of placing tokens into the hands of the donators, inventors, participants of the game and other users
+- Distribution Games: Game of Links, Game of Thornes and cyber~Auction.
+All of which are in place to fulfil a certain role, but primarily to achieve a better starting distribution of the tokens
+- DNS: Domain Name System.
+A web2 system where domain names are registered to a certain user
+- Donations: The process where a user sends ATOM or ETH to cyber~Congress or Foundation
-- dot~Cyber:
+- dot~Cyber: The developer's name of cyber.page
-- Downtime
+- Downtime: The time during which a node of a validator isn't working
 - DURA:
 - ELI-5:
 - Endpoint: